What is a DUA?

 - Once you click “Submit” the DUA will be automatically assigned to the authorized Negotiating Office, and a negotiator will reach out to you about next steps.

-- You can track the status of the DUA as it is reviewed, negotiated and finalized and also communicate with the negotiator directly in the Agreements System.
+You can track the status of the DUA as it is reviewed, negotiated and finalized and also communicate with the negotiator directly in the Agreements Application.

-The process for outgoing DUAs is similar to that for incoming DUAs, in that all DUAs must go through the DUA-Agreement System and be reviewed and signed by the appropriate Negotiating Office, regardless of whether the data is being shared with Harvard or a third party.
+The process for outgoing DUAs is similar to that for incoming DUAs, in that outgoing DUAs must also go through the DUA-Agreement Application and Data Safety Application1 and be reviewed and signed by the appropriate Negotiating Office.

 Not every data exchange requires a DUA, but many outgoing datasets do require certain restrictions to prevent the data from being used inappropriately or illegally.
 For example, data originally provided or owned by a third party, identifiable data, data resulting from human subjects research, and data that is protected by federal or international regulations (e.g. FERPA, HIPAA, GDPR) would require a DUA.
 If you are at all unsure about whether a DUA might be helpful or required to properly protect the use of your data, please reach out to your local Negotiating Office.